tianyue58/tp/docs/DeveloperGuide.md

     Currently, our product does not support the functionality of accepting multiple fields.
 For example:
    - `find c/DBS p/programmer`
    - `soon d/7 i/20`
+   - `sort c/ d/`
  The above commands will produce an error message, stating that the commands are invalid.
 This is because our initial implementation would only take one field (e.g c/) and ignore the rest.
 Thus, the workaround for this issue is to not allow the users to enter multiple fields.

 2. **Invalid prefix resulting in an unexpected error message**

    As pointed out in PE-D, our current product is not able to check for a typo in the prefixes.
 For example:
    - `edit 1 c/Grab zp/Engineer`
-     The example above will produce an error message, stating that the company name should contain alphanumeric characters.
-This is because our current implementation will take `zp/Engineer` as a part of the company name.
+     The example above will produce an error message, stating that the company name should contain only alphanumeric characters.
+This is because our current implementation takes `zp/Engineer` as a part of the company name.

 ### Future Improvements